Thomtotom/123tech/README.md

 can we use this as chat???

 im not sure about the new buttons just saying they are not the end product.

+OK.
+Just testing, that's why I put it in a branch.

+I made some changes before I put it into a branch, but I undid that.